dmeat-art/DMT-Nixie-clock-amp/README.md

 # Wood Templates <a name="wood"></a>

 These files are a recap of the size and shape of all the wooden parts for the front of the clock and the amp.
-They are glued to it using slow setting epoxy glue and creative claming.
+They are glued to the face plates using slow setting epoxy glue and creative claming.

 The wood parts are made from cherry.
 I try to only work with hand tools.
 I prepared the 1x1cm stock and cut them to length and angle.
 The outer frame has a slight angle.